psg32/polar-impact/ways_of_working.md

 ## Project management

-The project members triage on open issues, review Pull Requests or address any questions raised on GitHub asynchronously.
+The project members triage on requests received by email, review project progress at quaterly co-organizer meetings or address any questions raised on slack asynchronously.
-As most members do not work full time on the _Turing Way_, it might take some time until your query or contribution is addressed - especially if expert knowledge is needed.
+As no members work full time for _Polar Impact_, it might take some time until your query or contribution is addressed - especially if expert knowledge is needed.
 Don't be afraid to nudge if they've not replied after a few days! :sparkling_heart:

 ### Issues & Pull Requests